soasme/beeper.py/README.md

 ## Run build process

 `beeper build` is the most important command.
-It will run scripts, pack all of the `manifest` files and venv into a tar.
+It will run scripts, pack all of the `manifest` files and wheels into a tar.

 Example

 ```
 $ ls
 app  beeper.yml manage.py

 $ beeper build --version b3d53cf
 ...

 $ tar -tvf dist/app-b3d53cf.tar
 app/
+.beeper-data/
+  virtualenv.py
+  requirements.txt
+  ...
 manage.py
-venv/
-venv/share/
-...
 ```

 ## Distribute your application to server